thislight/wood/README.md

 # wood
 The faster way to build web application by tornado.

+>Wood is grow fast.API maybe change a lot in untest branch.

 ## Quick Start
+>If you want to use the latest version, you can try to use 'untest' branch.

 >wood is alpha now, you only can install wth code.

 1.Install `git`.